-To counter the slight drop in power, the gearing is slightly shorter, nothing really to worry about.
-In typical 600cc fashion, the revs just climb the rev counter at ballistic speed up to the 16k redline.
-It’s this that makes small capacity bikes fun, you rev and ride them hard, and it just feels so much more rewarding than a larger bike.
-Whilst I was riding it I wasn’t really looking at the rev counter, but as you are accelerating and the revs build the only thing that runs through your mind is how much longer you can go before either the limiter strikes or you give in and changeup.
+To counter the slight drop in power the gearing is slightly shorter, nothing really to worry about.
+In typical 600cc fashion, the revs climb the rev counter at ballistic speed up to the 16k redline.
+It’s this that makes small capacity bikes fun, you rev and ride them hard, and it just feels so much more rewarding than larger bikes.
+As you are accelerating, the revs build and the only thing that runs through your mind is how much longer you can go before either the limiter strikes or you give in and changeup.

-Whilst fuel economy really isn’t the primary thought when buying a sports bike, I can really say the new ZX6 was good on juice.
-The ninja has a 17-litre tank so theoretically good for 180 miles, when taking it easy.
+While fuel economy isn’t the first thought when buying a sports bike, I can say the new Kawasaki ZX6R 636 was good on juice.
+The ninja has a 17-litre tank so theoretically good for 180 miles when taking it easy.
 It might be small if you are doing long motorway distances, as the revs sit high at motorway speed so that could gobble some extra juice.
-Kawasaki’s new addition to the ZX6 of ECO mode leans out the fueling when on low or closed throttle, aiming to be extra frugal and get some extra miles range.
+Kawasaki’s new addition to the ZX6 of ECO mode leans out the fueling when on a low or closed throttle, aiming to be extra frugal and get some extra miles range.
 The average readout when I picked the bike up was sitting around the 30mpg mark, pretty low, but it must have been sitting around idling for a while to lower it.
 Even with me riding hard for a morning I returned it with a figure north of 40mpg and still climbing, very impressive.

-Kawasaki has chosen Bridgestone’s brand new Battlax Hypersport S22 rubber which encompasses a new compound, boasting even more dry and wet grip.
+Kawasaki has chosen Bridgestone’s brand new Battlax Hypersport S22 rubber encompassing a new compound, boasting more dry and wet grip.
 Warm up is quick and feeling on the Ninja through the corners is fantastic.
 Turn in is sharp, and predictable and inspires confidence.
-Typically with 600’s with the lack of power and grunt compared to others the but immense joy comes through carrying the speed through the corners and this combination certainly gives that smug satisfaction.
-Feeling from the front is unreal, having a good play with the front brakes, from various speeds and squeezing it on as hard as possible I couldn’t get abs to kick in despite it melting my face off trying.
+Typically with 600’s with the lack of power and grunt compared to others the but immense joy comes through carrying the speed.
+This combination certainly gives that smug satisfaction.
+Feeling from the front is unreal.
+I had a good play with the front brakes.
+From various speeds and squeezing it on as hard as possible, I couldn’t get abs to kick in despite it melting my face off trying.

-When it comes to spaciousness, 600’s have never been the most comfortable places to sit, and the new ninja is no exception.
-It’s definitely no ZZR, but the positives do outweigh the negatives.
+When it comes to spaciousness, 600’s have never been the most comfortable places to sit, the new Kawasaki ZX6R 636 is no exception.
+It’s no ZZR, but the positives do outweigh the negatives.
 The seat height is low, allowing the vertically challenged riders like myself to get flat-footed.
-I am 5’7 and I didn’t particularly find it uncomfortable, however, if you are 6ft+ then yes you might find it a bit cramped.
-The riding position is quite far forward and it does add weight to the wrists, but not in an uncomfortable way.
-Adjustable brake and clutch levers make things easier for the hands, and the nicety is the clutch is assisted, with a featherlight feel.
+I am 5’7, and I didn’t find it uncomfortable.
+If you are 6ft+ then yes you might find it a bit cramped.
+The riding position is quite far forward, and it does add weight to the wrists, but not in an uncomfortable way.
+Adjustable brake and clutch levers make things easier for the hands.
+The clutch is assisted, with a featherlight feel.

-A range of genuine accessories are available, through Kawasaki including, Ohlins steering damper kits, crash protection, rear seat covers and the Akrapovic can fitted below.
-It looks amazing and oozed quality from its carbon and titanium construction however the baffle wasn’t removable.
+A range of genuine accessories are available, through Kawasaki.
+Including, Ohlins steering damper kits, crash protection, rear seat covers, and the Akrapovic can fitted below.
+It looks fantastic and oozed quality from its carbon and titanium construction; however, the baffle wasn’t removable.
 I did find it a bit too quiet for an aftermarket can although it did still have the cat fitted.

 The only problem comes down to the reason why 600’s are dying in the first place.
-A list price of 9.5K for the standard black or an extra 200 hard earned for the KRT looking one, IS a lot of money.
-You can pick up an older ZX10 for that price, and there really are more comfortable bikes for less money.
+A list price of 9.5K for the standard black or an extra 200 hard earned for the KRT looking one.
+It IS a lot of money.
+You can pick up an older ZX10 for that price, and there are more comfortable bikes for less money.
 To buy one you really, really, really have got to want one.
 Saying that two people I know have bought one, so could this be the revival of the 600’s?
-I really hope so!
+I hope so!